Carl Mautz: Antique Photo Collector and Publisher |

 eccentrics in his years of itinerant dealing.
 The name of this book is Humble Work & Mad

 Wanderings: Street Life in the First Century of the Machine Age.
+It is essentially a picture book, with

 Ken's compelling personal perspective complementing the images.
 The second book is a cycle of